25 July 2020

 In my most recent composition, I attempted to convey atmospheric elements about some of the more impactful places I’ve visited in my life.
 I just completed the work, a concerto for viola with chamber orchestra entitled simply “Spaces.”
 It has five movements (I had sketches for 12, originally), each titled by the space conveyed through the music.
 Program notes and photos are below.
 Pictured above is one of two dedicatees for the work: Derek Reeves, principal violist of the Fort Wayne Philharmonic.
 The photo shows (L to R) Derek, myself, and brilliant composer Stewart Copeland , both of whom have served as helpful soundboards for my ideas during this composition process.
-The other dedicatee (not pictured) is Jen Drake, principal violist of the Boise Baroque Orchestra.
+I am also deeply grateful to my dear friend (and MSO concertmaster) Elizabeth Smith for her careful scrutiny and guidance regarding string techniques.
+The other dedicatee is Jen Drake, principal violist of the Boise Baroque Orchestra.

 MIDI-rendered recordings follow program notes and photographs for each movement.
 As soon as the composition is premiered (probably a little over a year from now), I will replace these computer generated recordings with live ones.
 For now, the robotic MIDI sounds will have to suffice.